lgatto/lgatto.github.io/_drafts/2022-10-15-ungrading.md

 ## Final thoughts

 There is quite some excitement on my part with these new approaches, which has, I believe, a positive impact on my teaching.
-It feels like clarifying and verbalising these goals also gives me more freedom to aim for them and reaching out to the students.
+The lectures seem to have become more interactive: I try to make sure that all/most students get asked questions about the material we see and the exercises we do.
+Based on the sticky notes feedback that are collected at the end of each lecture, they seem to appreciate it because it improves their involvement and attention.
+In previous years, sampling students at random for to answer my questions was reported as being stressful on the sticky notes.
+It feels like clarifying and verbalising the goals gives me more freedom to reach out to the students and them to take it as a genuine learning opportunity.
 The latest set of sticky notes goes along these lines and gives hope for the future.

 [^1]: In *UNgrading, why rating students undermines learning (and what to do instead)*, Susan D. Blum (editor), 2020.